rakib91221/StableGen/README.md

     * Ensure adequate camera coverage and appropriate `Discard-Over Angle`.
     * Fine-tune ControlNet strength.
 Too low might ignore geometry; too high might yield flat results.
     * For `Sequential` mode, check inpainting and visibility mask settings.
-* **All Visible Meshes Textured:** StableGen textures all visible mesh objects.
-Hide objects (for rendering) you don't want processed.
+* **All Visible Meshes Textured:** StableGen textures all visible mesh objects by default.
+You can set `Target Objects` to `Selected` to only texture selected objects.

 ---